Can I open a bank account for my grandchild in Australia?

-If you want to help your grandchildren save for the future, can you open a bank account for them?
-Canstar explores what’s involved and some factors to think about.
+If you want to help your grandchildren save for the future, opening a bank account for them could be an option.

 Grandparents can play a key role in the lives of their grandchildren, and getting involved can go well beyond tossing a ball around the backyard or minding the kids after school.
 Some grandparents may wish to open a bank account for their grandchildren to help them save for the future, or just to have somewhere secure to slip them some money on birthdays and other occasions.